LeBron, Cavs had one last ace up their sleeve vs. Celtics, and now the problems go deeper than this series

 The No. 8 pick accomplishes neither.

-Now, to be clear, here's the original package the Cavs got in return for Irving: Isiah Thomas (no longer with the team), Jae Crowder (no longer with the team), Ante Zizic (you've probably never heard of him) and now the No. 8 pick.
+Now, to be clear, here's the original package the Cavs got in return for Irving: Isaiah Thomas (no longer with the team), Jae Crowder (no longer with the team), Ante Zizic (you've probably never heard of him) and now the No. 8 pick.
 For Kyrie Irving.
 A borderline MVP-caliber player who hit the biggest shot in franchise history.
 I realize Irving pretty much forced his way out and the Cavs had to take what they could get, but still, this is hard to stomach.

-Because now the Cavs really, seriously, have to start thinking about life with LeBron.
+Because now the Cavs really, seriously, have to start thinking about life without LeBron.
 Who knows, maybe they come back and win this series.
 I seriously doubt it, but maybe.
 Either way, if you watched this team play Tuesday night, there just aren't very many true basketball reasons, if any at all, for James to come back.
 He's running out of time.
 This team is nowhere close to where the Celtics are going to be next year when Gordon Hayward and Irving return, let alone the top teams in the West.
 If he wants to stay at home for personal reasons, that's one thing.
-But purely through the prism off basketball, there's just nothing left there for him.
+But purely through the prism of basketball, there's just nothing left there for him.

 We're talking no cap space to add a free agent, almost no trade value for anyone on their team, and four guys in Rodney Hood, Larry Nance, Jordan Clarkson and George Hill -- all of whom they traded for at the deadline -- who are making basically zero impact in this series.
 Again, had the Cavs beat the lottery odds and come out with even a top-five pick, there would be something to celebrate.
 But No. 8?
 And a 2-0 deficit to Boston to boot?

-Yeah, the Cavs took an old-fashioned shot to the jaw on Tuesday, and unlike the Celtics, you have to questions their collective ability to rise from the mat and come right back swinging.
+Yeah, the Cavs took an old-fashioned shot to the jaw on Tuesday, and unlike the Celtics, you have to question their collective ability to rise from the mat and come right back swinging.
 For starters, they're just not as good as the Celtics.
 They're outmatched at four of the five positions, pretty significantly at three of them, and they have almost no depth.
 LeBron is their only chance, and again, we saw that wasn't enough in Game 2.
 He wound up with 42 points, 12 assists and 10 boards, and yet the Cavs were still outscored by nine points in the minutes he was on the floor.

 Beyond the basketball, there was a play toward the end of the game that says a lot about where these two teams are at.
 Al Horford had a free lane to the rim and J.R.
 Smith shoved him in the back in midair.
 It was a cheap shot, absolutely uncalled for by Smith, and it took Marcus Smart, who is pretty much a junkyard dog in a tank top, about a half-second to jump right in Smith's face in defense of his teammate.